dstackai/dstack.github.io/docs/use-own-servers.md

-# Use your own servers
+# Set up runners on your own machines

 A runner is a machine that can run `dstack` workflows.
+You can either use your local machine or remote servers as runners.

 In order to use any machine as a runner, you have to launch the `dstack-runner` daemon on that machine.

-All machines that run the `dstack-runner` daemon form a pool of runners.
-When you run workflows via the `dstack` CLI, these workflows are running on these runners.
+The machines that host the `dstack-runner` daemon form a pool of runners, and when the user runs workflows via the `dstack` CLI, the workflows will be running on these servers.

-!!! info "Run runners locally"
+!!! tip "Run locally"
     If you don't want to use remote machines, you can use your local machine as a runner.
     All you need to do is to launch the `dstack-runner` daemon locally.

 ## Install the daemon

-Here's how you can install the `dstack-runner` daemon:
+Here's how to install the `dstack-runner` daemon:

 === "Linux"